jahu00/nw-menu/README.md

 All the .MenuItem elements inside your #MainMenu will gain an extra enabled property as well as helper methods enable() and disable().
 Through those, you can turn the .MenuItem on and off.
-This will apply regardless of wheter you use html menu or nw.gui menu.
+This will apply regardless of whether you use html menu or nw.gui menu.

 This library relies on jquery 1.8.3.
 Using nw-menu with newer versions of jquery might